Banff Ski Resorts: Complete Banff Skiing Guide

 This post contains compensated links.

-Banff Ski Resorts
+Banff Ski Resorts at a Glance

 Lake Louise Ski Resort

-A 40-minute drive from downtown Banff, Lake Louise Ski Resort is the furthest of the Big3 ski resorts near Banff, but certainly worth the additional travel time.
-Located just outside the Hamlet of Lake Louise, the tiny village offers some basic amenities and hotels for guests wanting to stay closer to the mountain, not to mention plenty of things to do at Lake Louise in winter (for skiers and non-skiers).
+A 40-minute drive from downtown Banff, Lake Louise Ski Resort is the furthest of the ski resorts near Banff, but certainly worth the additional travel time.
+Located just outside the Village of Lake Louise, the tiny village offers some basic amenities and hotels for guests wanting to stay closer to the mountain, not to mention plenty of things to do at Lake Louise in winter (for skiers and non-skiers).

 The runs are well planned and allow skiers of all abilities to enjoy Lake Louise skiing together.
 You’ll find beginner ski runs at Lake Louise, along with intermediate and expert runs from every chair.
 If your partner wants to ski a black diamond, and you are in the mood for a blue/intermediate run, just pick your trail and meet back at the bottom of the lift.

-Lake Louise Ski Resort Specifics:
+Lake Louise Ski Resort Stats:

-- Vertical rise: 991 metres (3,250 feet)
+• Vertical rise: 991 metres (3,250 feet)

-- Top elevation: 2,637 metres (8,650 feet)
+• Top elevation: 2,637 metres (8,650 feet)

-- Skiable area: 1,700 hectares (4,200 acres)
+• Skiable area: 1,700 hectares (4,200 acres)

-- Longest run: 8 kilometres (5 miles)
+• Longest run: 8 kilometres (5 miles)

-- Average snow fall: 455 centimetres (180 inches)
+• Average snow fall: 455 centimetres (180 inches)

-- Terrain breakdown: 25% beginner | 45% intermediate | 30% advanced
+• Terrain breakdown: 25% beginner, 45% intermediate and 30% advanced

 What’s New at Lake Louise Ski Resort?